Race 2: Reception

 The soundtrack received positive critical reception.
 IBN Live gave it 4/5 stars saying, "Race 2's soundtrack is racy to the core.
 In a nutshell, the album is bound to be an All Time Blockbuster.
 Let's just hope the movie is as good as the soundtrack is!"
 Shresht Poddar, of Score magazine, gave the album 3/5 stars saying, "Personally, as a standalone album with no biases, it is enjoyable, but it could have done with better lyrics.
 The tracks are foot-tapping, and they would appeal to the masses.
 But if you compare it to Race, the album undoubtedly falls flat."

 Release

 Race 2 was released in 3200 screens in India; it is the third biggest release ever for a Hindi film after Ek Tha Tiger (2012) (3300 screens) and Dabangg 2 (2012) (3700 screens).
 Race 2 was released in more than 50 countries, including US, UK, Gulf, Australia, Pakistan as well as non-traditional markets like Maldives, East Timor, Myanmar, Morocco and Vietnam (with as many as seven screens).
-The film had a simultaneous release in Morocco in four to five screens, including theatres in Casablanca and Marrakech.
+The film had a simultaneous release in Morocco in four to five screens, including theatres in Casablanca and Marrakesh.
 Race 2 is subtitled in Arabic, Thai, Indonesian, Malay, Vietnamese, and Dutch.